dcherednik/kfdns4linux/README.md

 Kernel dns requests filter for Linux

  Experimental initial implementation of filter which can help to protect from DNS amplification attacks.
 The idea is quite simple.
 We count DNS requests and if we exceeded specified threshold we send empty reply with tc flag and drop original request.
-In this case DNS resolver should send reuest again using TCP.
+In this case DNS resolver should send request again using TCP.
 Attacker will not use TCP and his requests will be ignored.

 Building from source: